StuartChartersE22/insomnia-plugin-google-sheets-helper/README.md

 ## Usage
 Allows easy insertion of a JSON structure to a Google sheet whose ID is specified in the Insomnia Environment.
 The user must set up OAuth 2 token for the Google Sheet API to work.
 Here are instructions to [authorise on the Google API](https://developers.google.com/sheets/api/guides/authorizing "Google Sheet's Authorisation") and [set up OAuth in Insomnia](https://insomnia.rest/blog/oauth2-github-api/ "Insomnia OAuth setup")

 The JSON structure will be converted to key value pairs being in adjacent columns.
 JSON objects as values will leave space in the key column and populate down the value column.
 JSON objects will cascade through repeating the pattern described, moving across the columns as the tree gets deeper.
+Currently limited to maximum right column of ZZ.

 Request JSON:
 ```